-My journey of awareness started at the age of 19 when I joined Samaritans.
+My journey of awareness started at the age of 19 when I joined Samaritans as a listening volunteer, progressing to Deputy Director of my branch.
 Across five years as a Samaritan, I spoke to people from all walks of life, gathering an enormous amount of insight from their experiences.
 I witnessed not only how external circumstances affect us, but how our internal reactions to those circumstances can further undermine and control us.

-At 25 a major life incident helped me become aware of subtle, but severe psychological limitations I had suffered throughout my adult life, so severe that they physically limited my body.
 I began a period of intense introspection, study and practice.
-During this time I studied and practiced meditation, mindfulness, NLP, hypnosis, yoga, breathwork, out of body work, reiki, and many other practices and techniques.
-I learned for myself what works effectively, as well as formed a framework of thought and philosophy that weaves it all together into simple, growth-focused practice.
+During this time I studied and practiced meditation, mindfulness, NLP, hypnosis, yoga, breathwork, out of body work, and many other techniques.
+I learned for myself what works effectively, as well as formed a framework of thought, language and philosophy that weaves it all together into simple, growth-focused practice.

 Alongside this path of study in personal development, I maintained my much older passion for composing music.
 I healed emotional blocks, ironed out the ways these had sabotaged my creative and professional development, and in their place established healthy and productive new habits that led to greater success and fulfilment in this area of my life.